 Healthy family relationships are those that foster love, growth, and companionship.
 Stress is like a fire that eats away at the emotional foundations of your familial bonds.

-Stress is also a known factor in the development of depressive and anxiety disorders.
+Stress is also a known factor in the development of depression and anxiety disorders.
 Apart from the emotional blow, the physical health of your family members might also be at risk.
 Chest pains, heart palpitations, confusion, diminished thinking ability, insomnia, and negative emotions are consequences of persistent stress.

 The most hindered by the stressful home environment are the children who need positive and supportive space to grow into healthy adults.
 Studies suggest that children exposed to high levels of parental stress are highly likely to show aggressive behavior, slow immune response, and cardiovascular risks.